 Rhodes is hot and the original sunshine isle: a sun worshippers paradise and a place where recharging your empty batteries via copious sunlight and gorgeous sunsets is as easy as sipping a favourite cocktail at sundown.

 Note the topography↓ and also note that the southern stretch of Rhodes that is virtually not that far from Egypt, and especially Lindos, can get roasting hot during July and August - so be warned.
 This side of Rhodes is subject to the hot Sirocco wind that blows up from Africa - so there is no hint of the Northern Meltimi wind here.
 The refreshing Meltimi, that originates in the Balkans, lends a cooling effect to the North coast - even though it can also be baking hot in July and August.

 Air conditioning during the high season on Rhodes is a real must - so if you are doing it on the cheap, still make quite sure your room has the means to cool you down when the temperature hits 40c plus.
 In fact get the hotel, or whoever, to put it in writing and take the proof with you.
 Often there is an extra charge payable locally, although 4 star plus places usually include it as standard in the price you pay.

 Clothing needs to be light cottons and linens (man-made material can feel sticky and silk gets stained with perspiration - that whitish tide-mark).
 But do bring something warm for those windy evenings when the temperature can seem a bit chilly.

 The other prerequisites are a natural insect repellent and the determination to drink plenty of bottled water.
-The quickest way to get heat stroke is to fail to drink plenty of water and/or consume too much alcohol.
-Keep cool and drink copiously, especially when the thermometer hits 40c - I was in Santorini once when it hit 46c.
-I survived that record-breaking high but a few locals did not.
-Be careful.
+The quickest way to get heat stroke is to become dehydrated especially after consuming too much alcohol.
+Drink water copiously, especially when the thermometer hits the highs; I was in Santorini once when it hit 46c.
+I survived that record-breaking high but a few locals did not, so be careful!